ThePieBaker90/On-The-Rim/Mechanics/Player Information/Germline and Xenotype Information/Gene Information/Genes.md

 - Genes come in two forms; [[Xenogenes]] and [[Endogenes]].
 - Genes come in five categories; [[#Cosmetic Genes]], [[#Life Genes]], [[#Ability Genes]], [[#Passive Genes]], and [[#Skill Genes]].
 - Some genes may have specifications, these are listed under the gene and affect the gene in the way listed in its ingo.
+- A person cannot have multiple instances of the same gene.
+Duplicate instances are removed.
 ## Xenogenes
 - See [[Xenogenes]].
 ## Endogenes